 Employers report changes in effective salary online through Benefits Connect.

-The Board of Pensions annually tabulates the median and average effective salary information reported to it for teaching elder members who are serving U.S. congregations.
+The Board of Pensions annually tabulates the median and average effective salary information reported to it for ministers of the Word and Sacrament who are serving U.S. congregations.
 The median salary is generally considered more representative than the average salary because it is less affected by very high or very low salaries.
 The annual Salary Study is available on pensions.org.

 The Board of Pensions bills employers for dues and for other costs of coverage their employees receive through the Benefits Plan.
 The Board bills individuals for medical continuation and Medicare Supplement Plan coverage directly.
 Retiree coverage costs are deducted from pension payments, if sufficient funds are available; costs over funds available are billed directly to the retiree.